-Only peripherals complying with the FCC class B limits can be attached to this equipment.
+Only peripherals complying with the FCC class B limits might be attached to this equipment.
 Operation with non-compliant peripherals or peripherals not recommended by TOSHIBA is likely to result in interference to radio and TV reception.
-Shielded cables must be used between the external devices and the computer's external RGB monitor port, Universal Serial Bus (USB 3.0) ports, HDMI out port and Headphone/Microphone jack.
+Shielded cables must be used between the external devices and the computer's USB Type-C (USB3.1 Gen1) port, HDMI Micro port, as well as the external RGB monitor port, Universal Serial Bus (USB 3.0) ports and HDMI port on the TOSHIBA Keyboard Dock.
 Changes or modifications made to this equipment, not expressly approved by TOSHIBA or parties authorized by TOSHIBA could void the user's authority to operate the equipment.